 - The Ankle Ring consists of all the tissues associated with the foot and ankle.

-SOMA is a SELF-care, tissue-management process for the OSTEO-MYOFASCIAL tissues of the body that uses multiple APPLICATIONS to empower you to MOVE, FEEL, LIVE BETTER .
+SOMA is a self-care, tissue-management process for the osteo-myofacial tissues of the body that uses multiple applications to empower you to move, feel, and live better.

-Fascia is a tissue that in horses is incredibly important and must be understood so as not to “break down” (injure) the animal, possibly jeopardizing his career; similarly due to our biological construction, fascia has a similar role in humans.
+Fascia is a tissue that in horses is incredibly important and must be understood so as not to injure the animal, possibly jeopardizing his career; similarly due to our physiological construction, fascia has an equally important role in humans.

-Fascia is nebulous, it comes in many forms and encases and entwines every cell in the human body; hmmm maybe we should think about that for a minute!
-It encases nerve, muscle, bone, viscera, heart, lungs, brain and much, much more, yet we as a profession are quick to focus on isolation when it comes to helping people move or heal.
+Fascia is nebulous, it comes in many forms and encases and entwines every cell in the human body!
+It encases nerve, muscle, bone, viscera, heart, lungs, brain and much, much more.
 The extracellular matrix, viscera, heart, and brain are all directly connected…who would have thought??

 Fascia is unitary, it is completely toes to nose, birth to death; it connects every cell in the body (Shultz & Feitis 1996).
-Fascia transmits and accommodates force globally allowing the body to share the stress that is introduced through exercise, daily challenges or occupational hazards.
+Fascia transmits and accommodates force globally, allowing the body to share the stress that is introduced through exercise, daily challenges, and indeed any movement.